riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 The key to finding the phase for our unknown state is to apply our own rotations and find the new probability after the rotation has been applied.
 When we apply a $X^{0.5}$ rotation, we are rotating the entire ring of possible states around the X axis.
 Now, the possible state space after the rotation is a ring around the Y axis.
 Once we observe the new probability, we can narrow down the set of possible states to just two.
 This is because every value of $\phi$ will produce a different probability after a rotation around the X axis.
 The only phase which maps to the same probability after a rotation is the opposite side of the ring.
 Since there are only two possible states that our black box can produce, we can apply a $Y^{0.5}$ rotation to our unknown state.
 This will produce different probabilities for the two different possible points which narrows it down to our unknown state.

 We have successfully found our unknown state using $3n$ qubits produced from our black box!
 The variable $n$ controls how good the approximation is compared to the real state since $\lim_{n\to \infin}$ would be required to get a perfect representation.
-This process grows more complicated when there is more qubits involved, but it gives a nice introduction to the concepts of state space and phase vs probability collapse.
+This process grows more complicated when there is more qubits involved, but it gives a nice introduction to the concepts of state space and phase versus probability collapse.

 When does this idea of a black box producing an infinite number of qubits occur in reality?
 Exceedingly often!
 When we run quantum programs on a quantum computer, we are asking the computer to perform a sequence of operations and then it produces a quantum state.
 We don't know what this state is; if we did, why would we need to run the quantum program?
 However, simply running the program once and then measuring the outcome isn't useful because of the randomness involved with collapsing superposition.
 To see the result of our computation, we need to run the program many times and use a similar method to the one outlined above to find the quantum state.
 Using the above method requires running the program $3n$ times.